-Next to the palace in the north-western corner is the Gothic Nieuwe Kerk, Amsterdam’s New Church dating back to the 14th century (though rebuilt in 1645 after a fire) and today used as an exhibition/function space.
+Next to the palace in the north-western corner is the Gothic Nieuwe Kerk, Amsterdam’s New Church dating back to the 14th century (though rebuilt in 1645 after a fire) and today used as an exhibition and ceremonial space.

-Walking out of the square between the palace and church you will reach the beautiful Magna Plaza, completed in 1899 and formerly Amsterdam’s main post office.
-It is now a small high-end shopping mall focussed mainly on fashion, jewellery and gifts.
+If you walk out of the square between the palace and church you will reach the beautiful Magna Plaza, completed in 1899 and formerly Amsterdam’s main post office.
+It is now a small high-end shopping mall with fashion, jewellery and a food court.

 Dam Square (East side)

-The smaller eastern side of the square is dominated by the National Monument, built in 1956 to commemorate World War 2.
-Every year on May 4th there is a memorial ceremony held in the square.
+The smaller eastern side of the square is dominated by the National Monument with its 22m high stone pillar.
+It was built in 1956 to commemorate World War 2 and every year on May 4th there is a memorial ceremony held on the square.

 Surrounding the eastern side of the square you will see De Bijenkorf, a 5-storey upscale Dutch department store on Damrak constructed between 1911 and 1914.